raymondEhlers/OVERWATCH/doc/source/index.rst

 Process Runs
 ============

-The main processing function, taking ROOT files from the HLT viewer and organzing them into run directory and subsystem structure, then writes out histograms to webpage
+The main processing function: takes ROOT files from the HLT viewer and organizes them into a run directory and subsystem structure, then writes out histograms to the webpage.

 .. toctree::
    :maxdepth: 2